cogentcore/core/docs/content/events.md

 ### Long press

-Similar to a [[#long hover]] event, a long press start event is triggered when a user presses down on a [[abilities#long pressable|long pressable]] widget for 500 milliseconds.
+Similar to a [[#long hover]] event, a long press start event is triggered when a user presses down on a [[abilities#long pressable]] widget for 500 milliseconds.
 A long press event results in any specified [[tooltip]] being shown, and it also creates a [[#context menu]] event.
 A long press end event is triggered when a user moves their mouse/finger a certain distance, moves it off of a widget, or stops pressing down.
 That event causes any visible tooltip to disappear, but it does *not* hide any context menu created by the start event.
 Long press events are mainly relevant as a replacement for long hover events on mobile.

 ```Go
 bt := core.NewButton(b).SetText("Hello")